jackfitton112/Bin-day-bot/README.md

 ---
 ### License

-This project is licensed under the GPL License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the CERN Open Hardware Licence v1.2 - see the [LICENSE.md](LICENSE.md) file for details.
+This complies with the requirements of the [Open Source Hardware Association](https://www.oshwa.org/definition/).